Vitorbogo/url-shortener/README.md

    - Otherwise, inserts the URL, gets the auto-incremented ID, encodes it in Base62, updates the row, and returns the short URL.
 2. **Redirection:**
    - GET `/:shortKey` redirects to the original URL using HTTP 302.
+   - HTTP 302 indicates that is a temporary redirect allowing the user pass through your service, a redirect HTTP 301 (permanent) would be stored in cache by the browser and then it would not fetch your service anymore.

 ## Example Usage